SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 ## Deployment steps

-You can click the "Deploy to Azure" button at the beginning of this document.
+Click the "Deploy to Azure" button at the beginning of this document.

 ## Notes

-The scripts are provided as is without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, mechantability, or non-infringement.
+The scripts are provided as-is without warranty of any kind, either expressed or implied, including any implied warranties of fitness for a particular purpose, mechantability, or non-infringement.

 `Tags: SAP, ILM, Store`